 Isometric exercises like push-ups or planks will help build core muscles that will support a heavier pack more efficiently while also helping build arm stamina so they don’t give out too quickly on those long days of hiking.

 It’s recommended to perform these routines three times per week preferably before cardio workouts for maximum effect.

 Learn to Stretch

-One of the other least focused on things that can help you become healthier and more resilient on the trail is to focus on stretching out the muscles you worked hard during the day.
+One of the other least focused things that can help you become healthier and more resilient on the trail is to focus on stretching out the muscles you worked hard on during the day.

 First thing in the morning, you can do some dynamic stretches before starting your hike with a few rounds of “the running man” and “high knees”.
 Then once you are done for the day you can perform static stretches on your sleeping pad (not inflatable, duh).

-Final Thoughts on How to Train For Thru Hiking
+Final Thoughts on How to Train For Thru-Hiking

-If you don’t do the proper preparations you will quickly find your body giving out and showing signs of exhaustion which is when you will end up waiving your white flag and heading home.
+If you don’t do the proper preparations, you will quickly find your body giving out and showing signs of exhaustion which is when you will end up waiving your white flag and heading home.

-Instead, take the time beforehand and put in the work to know your personal why and to mentally prepare for the hardest thing you have done in your life and know that people are rooting for you, go out there and just keep fighting!
+Instead, take the time beforehand and put in the work to know your personal why and to mentally prepare for the hardest thing you have done in your life know that people are rooting for you, go out there and just keep fighting!